hughbarney/zepl/README.md

-	(get-char)                              # return the character at the current position in the file (get-key)                               # wait for a key press, return the key or "" if the key was a command key (get-key-name)                          # return the name of the key pressed eg: c-k for control-k.
-	(get-key-funcname)                      # return the name of the function bound to the key
+	(get-char)                              # return the character at the current position in the file (get-key)                               # wait for a key press, return the key or "" if the key was a command key (get-key-name)                          # return the name of the key pressed eg: c-k for control-k. only valid immediatley after a call to (get-key) (get-key-funcname)                      # return the name of the function bound to the key only valid immediatley after a call to (get-key)

 ## Swapping C code with Lisp